sateesh3048/employeeserviceDemo/milestone4/CrudApplicationBasicsGuide.md

 ![img_1.png](img_1.png)

-1) Model/Entity Class :-  To save information about the resource.
+1) **Model/Entity Class** :-  To save information about the resource.

    Eg:- Employee Model/Entity can have information about the employee. i.e it can store employee name, age, address etc..

-2) Repository Class:-  we are going to save above employee information in the database.
+2) **Repository Class**:-  we are going to save above employee information in the database.
 So we should have repository class to interact with database.
    Eg:- EmployeeRepository / CustomerRepository

-3) Controller Class :- When we make an api call from browser then these controller classes are going to accept these requests and returns data.
+3) **Controller Class** :- When we make an api call from browser then these controller classes are going to accept these requests and returns data.
    These classes are going to have methods for all crud operations.
    Controller class needs data either from database/Api.
    To fetch data it's going to depend on Service classes.

-4) Service Class :- Service classes retains business logic of the application and Acts as middle man between controllers and Repositories.
+4) **Service Class** :- Service classes retains business logic of the application and Acts as middle man between controllers and Repositories.
 When controller needs some data then it's going to call service class.
    Now service class fetches data either from Repos i.e from data bases or from API's